10 Days in Slovenia: Itinerary, What to Do & Where to Go

 Old Town in Piran

-Piran—not unlike more famous destinations like Zadar, Split and Dubrovnik in Croatia—features stunning Venetian architecture impressive enough to trick you into thinking you’re in Italy.
+Piran—not unlike more famous destinations like Zadar, Split, and Dubrovnik in Croatia—features stunning Venetian architecture impressive enough to trick you into thinking you’re in Italy.

 (Although Italy is just steps away, so it’s not a stretch!)

-At the height of tourist season, scaling along the city walls will also give you a much needed break from the thick crowds of central Piran.
+At the height of tourist season, scaling along the city walls will also give you a much-needed break from the thick crowds of central Piran.

 Enjoy a seaside meal on Prešernovo nabrežje

 If you love seafood, there’s no better place in Slovenia to stuff yourself than in Piran.
-Break through to the edge of the peninsula where Old Town pokes into the Adriatic, and you’ll find Prešernovo nabrežje, a coast-hugging street that hosts a wealth of Piran’s best restaurants.
+Break through to the edge of the peninsula where Old Town pokes into the Adriatic, and you’ll find Prešernovo nabrežje, a coast-hugging street that hosts a wealth of Piran’s tastiest restaurants.

 Explore the earth on a day trip to Škocjan Caves

-Spending at least 3 days in Piran provides a chance to grab a day trip or two.
+Spending at least three days in Piran provides a chance to grab a day trip or two.
 Of all the Piran day trips, one of the most satisfying might be Škocjan Caves.
 Although you could also visit as a day trip from Ljubljana, attacking them from Piran will save you a little time.

 Skocjan Caves